ellisztamas/faps/docs/tutorials/02_genotype_data.rst

 comprehensions by separating out the labels from the ``genotypeArray`` objects using ``items``.

-As an example, here's how you call the number of offspring in each family.
+As an example, here’s how you call the number of offspring in each family.
 It splits up the dictionary into keys for each family, and calls ``size`` on each ``genotypeArray`` (labelled genArray in the comprehension).